Devolutions/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/microsoft-rdp-memory-perfomance-issues.md

 1. Uncheck all settings in the ***Local Resources*** tab.
 1. Check ***Disable display scaling*** on high DPI settings in the options.
-1. Download and install Microsoft RDCMan to see if it's related to the RDP ActiveX. {{ en.RDM }} uses the same technology and this will ensure that your workstation does not have configuration issues.
+1. Download and install Microsoft RDCMan to see if it is related to the RDP ActiveX. {{ en.RDM }} uses the same technology and this will ensure that your workstation does not have configuration issues.

 ### Connections fail for some hosts.